saltycrane/react-learning/9.2-my-comments/README.md

  - add filtering, tags
  - animation for add and delete
  - add backend rendering support for each route
- - handle delete from detail view
+ - redirect after deleting from detail view
- - edit functionality